 - kosher salt and freshly ground black pepper to taste

 - Peel your sweet potatoes, then cube them.

 - Place them into your steamer basket (see notes if you don't have one) and steam them until fork tender

-- Mix in butter, salt, and black pepper to taste.
+- You could eat them as is, or you could mash them up with a fork, then mix in butter, salt, and black pepper to taste.